fazzyA/panaverse/src/pages/index.md

 {% quick-links %}

-{% quick-link title="Program of Studies" icon="installation" href="/" description="For beginners who want to learn software development from the ground up.It is going to be a fifteen-month-long hybrid program that is divided into five quarters of 13 weeks each." /%}
+{% quick-link title=" Program in a Nutshell" icon="installation" href="/" description="For beginners who want to learn software development from the ground up.It is going to be a fifteen-month-long hybrid program that is divided into five quarters of 13 weeks each." /%}

 {% quick-link title="Core Courses" icon="presets" href="/" description="Every participant of the program will start by completing the following three core courses" /%}